-Pfeiffer Vacuum turbopumps of the HiPace series are suitable for use with dry compressing backing pumps for mounting in all orientations.
+Pfeiffer Vacuum turbopumps from the HiPace series are suitable for use with dry compressing backing pumps for mounting in all orientations.

-▶ When using oil-sealed backing pumps, avoid backflow from the fore-vacuum range.
+When using oil-sealed backing pumps, avoid backflow from the fore-vacuum range.

-Fig. 4: Recommended alignment when using oil-sealed backing pumps
+Fig. 5: Recommended alignment when using oil-sealed backing pumps

-Determine a horizontal mounting orientation of the turbopump with oil-sealed backing pumps
+Specify a horizontal mounting orientation for oil-sealed backing pumps